-

 Personal Statement/Essay Questions

-- What are your future career goals – what do you plan to do after completing the RMP graduate program?
+- What are your future career goals – what do you plan to do after completing the RMP graduate program and how with this degree help you obtain said goal?

 Resume